Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/develop-runtimes.md

 $ find ./hydro_serving_grpc -type d -exec touch {}/__init__.py \;
 ```

-The structure of the `runtime` now should be as the following:
+The structure of the `runtime` should now be as the follows:

 ```sh
 runtime